glfw/glfw/README.md

 application development.
 It provides a simple, platform-independent API for creating windows, contexts and surfaces, reading input, handling events, etc.

+GLFW natively supports Windows, macOS and Linux and other Unix-like systems.
+Experimental implementations for the Wayland protocol and the Mir display server are available but not yet officially supported.

 GLFW is licensed under the [zlib/libpng license](http://www.glfw.org/license.html).